T-R-Marena/Quantum-Transport-in-Number-Theoretic-Landscapes-on-the-Ulam-Spiral/README.md

 ## Citation

-If you use this code, please cite the arXiv preprint:
+If you use this code, please cite the arXiv preprint (currently awaiting approval:

 @article{marena2025quantum,
 title={Distinct Universality Classes of Quantum Transport in Number-Theoretic Landscapes on the Ulam Spiral},